This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Apply ice to help decrease swelling and pain.
+- Apply ice on your knee for 15 to 20 minutes every hour or as directed.
+Ice helps prevent tissue damage and decreases swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
-Place it on your knee for 15 to 20 minutes, 3 or 4 times per day, or as directed.
+Cover it with a towel before you apply it to your skin.

 - Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 If possible, prop your knee on pillows or blankets to keep it elevated comfortably.

 You may start physical therapy the day after your procedure.
-A physical therapist will teach you exercises to help strengthen your knee.
+A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+Take pain medicine 1 hour before you go to physical therapy.
+This will make it easier to exercise your knee.

 Follow up with your healthcare provider as directed: